 Dr. Sarah Dewey is a Clinical Forensic Psychologist.
 She obtained her doctoral degree from Alliant International University (CSFS).
 She has a wide array of experience in the field of psychology.
 Her clinical skills consist of working with individuals with psychological, emotional, and behavioral health disorders; as well as individuals that struggle with substance abuse.
 Her passion and interest in understanding addiction began in her early teens as she witnessed many close to her, family and friends, struggle through their own addiction.
 Her personal experience allows her to assist others to view alternative perspectives of addiction and co-occurring disorders from a new lens.
 She has a unique ability to assist and support clients in building their own firm foundation; as well as encourages self-exploration to develop one’s own identity.
 Similar to her therapy style, Dr. Sarah’s leadership tailors to the needs and goals of each staff to develop an experience that is empowering, balanced, and supportive.
 Dr. Sarah likes to be hands on and her motto is built off the framework of a team is only as strong as the sum of each part.
 Therefore, she supports and encourages everyone on her team equally to provide a safe and secure environment.
 Dr. Sarah strives to build up not just her clients, but her staff to provide a well-rounded and consistent environment.

 Emily is an Associate Marriage and Family Therapist who is trained in Eye-Movement Desensitization and Reprocessing (EMDR).
 She received her Bachelor of Arts degree in Psychology from Biola University and received her Master of Science degree in Clinical Psychology from Vanguard University.
 Clinically she operates out of a psychodynamic approach, while addressing attachment styles and trauma-informed defense mechanisms.
 Emily is passionate about helping clients explore the wounded parts of their inner child that have led to their current ways of functioning and coping with life.
-Emily is the program director at Akua’s PHP and IOP Programs in Orange County, where she and her team aim to provide an individualized clinical approach to help her clients establish and maintain the healthy lifestyle they are longing for.
+Emily is the program director at Akua’s Women's Residential Program in Orange County, where she and her team aim to provide an individualized clinical approach to help her clients establish and maintain the healthy lifestyle they are longing for.

 Eaman is the Director of Ohana at Akua and brings years of experience in substance abuse treatment to his position.
 He has a Bachelor of Arts degree in Philosophy, with an emphasis in Philosophy of Psychology and Phenomenology of Addiction.
 Eaman is currently pursuing a Master’s degree in Social Work.
 Eaman is passionate about helping those who struggle with addiction, giving them lasting tools to transform their lives through successful recovery.